 2. Federal resources devoted to the Nation's crime problem are only a small fraction of the amount expended by state and local governments for criminal justice.
-The present LEAA budget of approximately \$700 million amounts to only 1/20 of the funds devoted to criminal justice purposes at the state and local levels equipped nor designed to solve.
+The present LEAA budget of approximately \$700 million amounts to only 1/20 of the funds devoted to criminal justice purposes at the state and local levels.

-3. The criminal justice system of this country has always been plagued by extensive fragmentation.
-In some cases the fragmentation was intentionally designed to prevent the concentration of governmental power.
+8. The criminal justice system of this country has always been plagued by extensive fragmentation.
+In some cases the fragmentation was intentionally designed to property the concentration of governmental payor.